CERIT-SC/starter-kit-containers/README.md

 - `sda-admin` and `sda-cli` in your `$PATH`
 - access token from `http://localhost:8085/`
+- C4GH public key generated (and printed on startup) in the `storage-and-interfaces/credentials` container
 - `s3cmd.conf` file in the same directory as the script.
 You can just replace `<access_token>` in this example:

 ```bash